demoa00/se2023-11-OfficeQueueManager/server/README.md

 - ServiceTime: Time acquired from the "Services" table
 - RealTime: Effective amount of time required to serve a client

+# Index.js Funcionalities :
+## GetServiceName :
+### Route :
+- '/api/services'
+### Parameters :
+This function doesn't recieve any parameter
+### Results:
+It returns a list of ServiceName, should be called when the display of the services is required (es: the list for the ticket creation)

+## GetServiceTime :
+### Route :
+- '/api/:servicename/servicetime'
+### Parameters :
+- ServiceName : recieved to find the time associated to a certain service
+### Results:
+It returns the time associated to a service

+## SetNewServiceTime :
+### Route :
+- '/api/:servicename/updatetime'
+### Parameters :
+- Service : Object containing 2 fields {time, serviceName (research keyfor the tuple) }
+### Results :
+Update the time associated to a service

+## AddService :
+### Route :
+- '/api/services/add'
+### Parameters :
+- Service : Object containing 2 fields {time, serviceName}
+### Results :
+Add a service into a new row, in a complete implementation should control that the serviceName, is not present yet and throw an error

 # POSSIBLE IMPLEMENTATIONS:
 Related to the problem given and all his stories some ideas are given below for the API implementation: